elsom25/jcmcginnis-2022/_posts/2022-02-21-transitioning-well.md

 Start by reading: documentation, tech designs, blog posts, product briefs, a little code.
 Everything you can get your hands on.
 You need to put in the work.
 You need to show that you care.

 Now that you've read, it's time to connect with your new humans.
 Be upfront that you don't know much yet.
 This'll go a long way to building trust _and_ getting you good answers.
-Ask you team, ask past leaders, and ask skip-levels.
+Ask your team, ask past leaders, and ask skip-levels.
 Seek their perspective.
 Ask every question you can think of.
 Ask them what they think you should know.
 Be a sponge.

 ### Clear and authentic communication